 Start your day with a quick 45-minute train ride to Nara, a city famous for its historical temples and adorable, free-roaming deer.
 The Kintetsu Line or JR Yamatoji Line will get you there in under an hour.

-At Nara Park, you can feed the deer (they bow — seriously!) and explore Todai-ji Temple, home to one of the largest bronze Buddha statues in the world.
+At Nara Park, you can feed the deer (the rumours are true – they actually do bow!) and explore Todai-ji Temple, home to one of the largest bronze Buddha statues in the world.
 It’s a tranquil and cultural experience that contrasts perfectly with the buzz of Osaka.

 Snack break?
 Grab an ichigo daifuku (that’s strawberry mochi with sweet bean paste) from one of the local shops before heading back.